abc-rp/asset-api-docs/examples/README.md

 **Permanent (automatic when Virtualenv is activated)**

-If you want this variable to be automatically set every time you activate your virtual environment, add the export line to the activate script inside your virtual environment. e.g. for macOS/Linux
+If you want this variable to be automatically set every time you activate your virtual environment, add the export line to the activate script inside your virtual environment.
+For example (macOS/Linux):

-Open `venv/bin/activate` and add the environment variable near the bottom (but before the final `unset` lines if present).
+Open `venv/bin/activate` and add the environment variable near the bottom (but before any final `unset` lines if present).

 ## Running scripts